hpc2n/selecting-modules/docs/advanced_module.md

 ## buildenv - build environment

-(You can remove this if you do not want it here)

 Using a compiler toolchain by itself is possible but can require some manual work, figuring out which paths to add to -I or -L for including files and libraries, and similar.

 To make life as a software builder easier there is a special module available, ``buildenv``.
 This is handled somewhat differently by different centres, with some including the buildenv module when you load a compiler toolchain and others requiring you to load it yourself after the toolchain.